Geo-y20/Enhanced-Learning-Experience/README.md

 The application will be accessible at `http://127.0.0.1:8000`.

-## Note we need to chnage "Adhaaaam "
+## Note we need to change "Adhaaaam "
 - Design of web
 - So need to chnage in main .py for rendering page
 - Make sure that all packages is good and make  uvicorn main:app --reload for tetsing webpage and complete